Your Guide to Ongoing Care

 Step 1 — Enquiry & Eligibility

 You may contact us to confirm eligibility or wait for Intake to open.
 Spaces are limited and released periodically depending on clinic capacity.
+A waitlist may be used to notify interested clients when new intake becomes available; joining the waitlist does not reserve or guarantee a place.

 Step 2 — Initial Consultation (90 minutes, paid upfront)